consensus-shipyard/mir/pkg/blockchain/README.md

 1. The BCM sends all the blocks together with some additional information to the application module (_VerifyChainRequest_).
    The application then verifies that the payloads are valid.
-   This logic is application specific.
+   This logic is application-specific.
 2. The BCM verifies that the nodes link together correctly.

 The BCM can now add all new blocks to the block tree.
 If the canonical chain changes, i.e. there is a new head, it instructs the miner to start mining on the new head (_NewHead_ event).
-Also, it informas the application about the new head (_HeadChange_ event).
+Also, it informs the application about the new head (_HeadChange_ event).
 This event contains some additional information about how the canonical chain changes.
-For example, if an different branch of the tree is now the canonical chain, it also includes which blocks are no longer part of the canonical chain.
+For example, if a different branch of the tree is now the canonical chain, it also includes which blocks are no longer part of the canonical chain.
 This allows for the application to resubmit these payloads if desired.
 In any case, the application will compute the state corresponding to the new head and register it in the BCM (_RegisterCheckpoint_).